This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

 Everyone and their mother has heard of retinol.
 We all know that it is said to be a miracle worker for acne, discoloration, and wrinkles.
 But with all the choices and conflicting information, purchasing a retinol product can be overwhelming.
 To help you, we put together this guide so you can know how to use retinol and which specific products are the best for your skin.

-There’s a huge variety of different vitamin A derivatives out there which can make things credibly confusing.
-Here’s a breakdown of the most common types.
+There’s a huge variety of different vitamin A derivatives out there.
+Here’s a breakdown of a few of the most common types.

 Retinoids: The name given to the whole family of vitamin A derivatives.

 Retinoic acid: A prescription-only retinoid (more commonly known as Retin-A or tretinoin).
 It’s the most effective anti-aging ingredient available.
 Bonus: It is great for preventing and treating acne too.

 Retinol: The most common and retinoid sold over-the-counter.

 Retinyl palmitate: Is the weakest retiniod and is often found in drugstore formulas.